Because of Winn-Dixie

-Because of Winn-Dixie is a 2000 children's novel written by Kate DiCamillo.
+Because of Winn-Dixie is a 2000 children's novel written by American author Kate DiCamillo.
 It was adapted as a 2005 family film directed by Wayne Wang, produced by Walden Media and Twentieth Century Fox, and starring AnnaSophia Robb as Opal Buloni.

 Plot

 A 10-year-old girl named India Opal Buloni has just moved to a trailer park in the small town of Naomi, Florida, with her father, who is known as The Preacher because he preaches at the local church.
-Her mother, Benjean-Megan, abandoned them when she was three.
-She describes the preacher as a turtle, always sticking his head into his shell, and never wanting to come out into the real world.
+Her mother, Benjean-Megan, abandoned them when Opal was three.
+She describes The Preacher as a turtle, always sticking his head into his shell, and never wanting to come out into the real world.
 This is most likely because of how sad he is about her mother, with whom he is still in love.